 Symbolic

 Symbolic ceremonies work well overseas if you prefer not to have the stress of organising the paperwork in advance, although I am here to help with that.
 It is not a legally recognised marriage ceremony.
-However, the perfect solution if you are unable to meet the residelaughingncy and legal requirements in the country where you would like to celebrate your wedding.
+However, the perfect solution if you are unable to meet the residency and legal requirements in the country where you would like to celebrate your wedding.
 The bonus to a symbolic ceremony is that you have more flexibility and there are no restrictions as to where you can hold your ceremony, who performs it or what you include.
 The ceremony is carried out in the same way as a legal ceremony so your guests would not know any different.
 As previously mentioned, you would need to have a symbolic ceremony in Spain unless you have been resident there for two years or are having a Catholic ceremony.

 Same-Sex